ikwyl6/dnsmasq-analyzer/README.md

 ## Command Line Options:

 <code>dnsmasq-analyzer [-d | --date]</code> Pass a date in format 'Jan 25' if you want to search for results on this date.

+## Output
+By default it prints using json format for easier reading.
+This can be redirected to a file and then best viewed using your json viewer.